watsona22/React-Portfolio/react-portfolio/README.md

 WHEN I view the footer
 THEN I am presented with text or icon links to the developer’s GitHub and LinkedIn profiles, and their profile on a third platform (Stack Overflow, Twitter)
 ```
-This challenge utilized the node environment to create a dynamic Javascript application using relevant libraries.
-The result was a functioning PWA application with persistent data.
-I first encountered issues when trying to add database logic.
-The second complication occurred while setting up the webpack, so as to include instruction for rendering the app.
-Even though I included a path to the service worker file, I continued to receive messages that it could not connect.
-There were also issues pointing to the right image files in the HTML file.
-I am still unable to display the header file as in the mockup (see index file for detail - commented text) or the favicon - the other features appear to work.
-There were some messages in the terminal that I had trouble interpreting; for instance there was a persistent message about calling InjectManifest multiple times.
-I am unsure how this is the case, as it is only listed once but more work with the webpack documentation would likely prove beneficial here.
-Understanding all the moving parts is still an evolving process and though I see the utility of the supporting techologies used to create the PWA, namely the webpack and service worker, I will need more practice to fully grasp each component.

-Reformatting code, implementing clear naming convention, and notating often are skills that I work on continously - I hope to make them a natural part of the build process.
+This challenge was a useful exercise in understanding React components and how they connect to display pages in the application.
+I experienced some difficulty displaying the portfolio after introducing the Bootstrap library.
+There were related issues utilizing CSS for minor tweaks of the text and photos.
+Overall, I have a better grasp of its interworking parts and plan to improve the appearance and organization of the site over time.

 Usage
-Please see a link to the deployed application below, for your reference: https://drive.google.com/file/d/1vidrKbck0GYKjHzAcftckSxNs8cFA8IX/view
+Please see a link to the deployed application, for your reference: https://drive.google.com/file/d/1vidrKbck0GYKjHzAcftckSxNs8cFA8IX/view